Overview

 Here is an example of using an Anchor Link Text Code.

 First, edit the Text User Item where you want to add the link.
-Add the Anchor Link Text Code following the instructions on that help page.
+Add the Anchor Link Text Code following the instructions on its help page.

 The text can be anything you want, but the Anchor Name value must match the Anchor Name of one of your Anchors.